GrioSF/iOSAutomationSample/README.md

 iOSAutomationSample
 ===================

-simple iOS application and Automation profile sample
+A simple iOS application and Automation profile sample to aid you in avoiding the "huh?"(s) when Profile testing:

+* Alerts
+* Rotation
+* Text Input
+* Screenshots
+* Delays